Organize your stay Guadeloupe

 Passport and visas Passport and visas Guadeloupe

 If you're staying in France after just a few hours by plane, a valid identity card or passport is all you need to enter Guadeloupe for French nationals and citizens of the European Union.
-However, if you wish to travel to the surrounding islands, you will need a passport.
+However, if you wish to travel to neighboring islands, you will need a passport.

 This formality is essential for travel to the island of Saint-Martin if you are arriving via Juliana international airport, as it is located on the Dutch side of the island (travellers must bring their return ticket and a passport valid for six months after the date of return).
-L'Espérance Grand-Case airport, on the other hand, is on the French side of the island, and only an identity card is required.
+L'Espérance Grand-Case airport, on the other hand, is on the French side, and only an identity card is required.

 Driver's license Driver's license Guadeloupe